New EU Border Checks (EES & EITAS): What Travelers Need to Know

 Following EES, the EU will introduce ETIAS (European Travel Information and Authorization System) in late 2026.
 You can read more on the official ETIAS website.

-Unlike EES, ETIAS requires action before you travel—you’ll need to complete a quick online authorization and receive approval before boarding your flight to Europe.
+Unlike EES, ETIAS requires action before you travel.
+You’ll need to complete a quick online authorization and receive approval before boarding your flight to Europe.

-- After 2025’s EES rollout, ETIAS will launch, expected in the last quarter of 2026.
+• After 2025’s EES rollout, ETIAS is expected to launch in 2026, likely in the last quarter of the year

-- The application fee will be €20 (about $23) for applicants aged 18–70.
+• The application fee will be €7 (about $8) for applicants aged 18–70.

-- Applicants under 18 or over 70 are exempt from paying the fee.
+• Applicants under 18 or over 70 are exempt from paying the fee.

-- ETIAS online approvals are typically quick (minutes, but sometimes a few days), but in some cases additional checks may take longer.
+• ETIAS online approvals are typically quick (minutes, but sometimes a few days), but in some cases additional checks may take longer.

-- ETIAS will be valid for three years or until your passport expires.
+• ETIAS will be valid for three years or until your passport expires.

 What I’m Advising My Clients To Do:

-- Arrive early for your first arrival in Europe under EES (After Oct 12, 2025), especially during the rollout
+• Arrive early for your first arrival in Europe under EES (After Oct 2025), especially during the rollout

-- Ensure your passport is valid, and in good condition
+• Ensure your passport is valid, and in good condition

-- Keep a clear, well-documented itinerary to avoid accidental overstays
+• Keep a clear, well-documented itinerary to avoid accidental overstays

-- Once ETIAS goes live (Late 2026), apply in advance, well ahead of departing for your trip
+• Once ETIAS goes live (Late 2026), apply in advance, well ahead of departing for your trip

-- DON’T PANIC.
+• DON’T PANIC.
 There is a lot of clickbait out there making all of this sound like some kind of major nightmare scenario implemented by the EU to make everything more difficult for everyone.
 In reality, it’s just a step toward streamlining and digitizing border safety.
 It’s nothing to worry about!

 A Streamlined Future for EU Travel at EU Border Checks 2025